dedis/d-voting/docs/api.md

 | Input   |                                   |
 | Headers | {Authorization: <token>}          |

-The <token> value must be the hex-encoded signature on the hex-encoded
+The <token> value must be the hex-encoded signature of the hex-encoded
 electionID:

 ```